 Because in a year where chaos seems to reign supreme, I find there’s been something incredibly comforting about wrapping myself up in the softness of Byrne’s guitar-playing and her voice.
 Hell, the album begins with the lyric, “Follow my voice./I am right here./Beyond this light./Beyond all fear”.
 And this has definitely been an album you can kind of just put on and kind of retreat into yourself while listening to.
 Which I think is something that has become healthy for us humans to do from time to time.
 Continue reading

 Sometimes the approach is as simple as “just ignore it.”
 Leatherface is blown up at the end of Texas Chainsaw Massacre 2.
 Did they explain it in Part 3?
 Nah.
-What about Victor Crowley being beaten to a bloody pulp at the end of Hatchet II?
-Not a problem, he’s fine.
 This same technique was used, or should I say “abused” in the Halloween franchise.
-Though they later explained this in Part 6 when Michael Myer’s immortality was revealed to be the result of evil Druid magic.
+Though they later explained this in Part 6 when Michael Myer’s immortality was revealed to be the result of evil Druids.

-This leads to the dumbest way to keep a franchise going, “Magic.”
-Halloween committed this sin in 1995 but nine years prior a little black magic transpired in the small town of Crystal Lake or should I say, “Forest Green”—more on that in a bit—and the Friday the 13th franchise was never the same.
-But was this dumb change for the better?
+Magic is the dumbest way to keep a franchise afloat.
+As I just said, Halloween committed this sin in 1995 but nine years prior a little black magic transpired in the small town of Crystal Lake or should I say, “Forest Green” and the Friday the 13th franchise was never the same.

 What better album to feature for Valentine’s Day than one from Paris, France: “The City of Love.”
 Awhile back, I set out to review an acclaimed album once a week—for Classic Album Tuesdays—chronologically from 1957 to modern day.
 I crapped out at 1961.
 The problem being most rock albums back then sucked.
 Don’t get me wrong.
 There were 31-flavors of good Jazz and Blues.
 Yet Rock had yet to evolve past the single.
 Most rockers were too busy being rebels (most of which without causes) and dying in motorcycle crashes.